-Rudy Giuliani doubles down: Trump didn't violate campaign finance law over hush payment
+Rudy Giuliani doubles down: Trump didn't violate campaign finance law in hush payment

-(CNN)Rudy Giuliani doubled down Saturday night on his argument that President Donald Trump's reimbursement of his personal lawyer for a hush money payment to porn star Stormy Daniels didn't violate campaign finance law.
+(CNN)Rudy Giuliani doubled down Saturday night on his argument that President Donald Trump didn't violate campaign finance law when his personal lawyer made a hush money payment to porn star Stormy Daniels.

 "The President of the United States did not in any way violate the campaign finance law," Giuliani, who recently joined Trump's personal legal team, told Fox News' Jeanine Pirro on "Justice with Judge Jeanine."